interTwin-eu/teapot/Service_Reference_Card.md

 configuration files, please refer to [CONFIGURATION.md](https://github.com/interTwin-eu/teapot/blob/main/CONFIGURATION.md).

-`teapot.py` has to be run as the user `teapot` (create if necessary) with the python modules installed from `requirements.txt` and with the sudoers permissions from the file `templates/teapot`.
+`teapot.py` must be run as the `teapot` user, with the Python modules listed in `requirements.txt` and the sudoers permissions defined in the `templates/teapot` file.

 ## Log files

-Teapot log files for WebDAV traffic can be found in `teapot-proxy.log`.
-Log files for each user can be found in `/var/lib/teapot/user-$USER/log/`.
-Templates for user log files can be found in `/templates`.
+Upon installation, Teapot log files can be found in `/var/log/teapot/`.
+Log files for StoRM-WebDAV server for each user can be found in `/var/lib/teapot/user-$USER/log/`.
+Configuration files for user log files can be found in `/etc/teapot/`.

 ## List of ports

 Teapot listens on port 8081.
-It will proxy WebDAV servers to listen to any open port greater than 8081.

 ## List of cron jobs